apokryphus/advanced-combat-system/README.md

 # 10. ARMOR SYSTEM

  - While wielding an ACS weapon or using an ACS moveset, the player's armor is enhanced.
 Enemies scoring a hit on the player will have a chance to have a small percentage of that damage reflected back at them.
+ - If the player is performing an ACS animation during which the armor system activates, the player's action will NOT be interrupted.
  - The chances of this happening is based upon the type of armor the player is wearing:
     - Heavy armor: 55% chance
     - Medium armor: 35% chance